jjvanzon/Circular-Language-Spec/constructs-drafts/input-output/input-output-parameter-passing.md

 It always happens just after the diamond executes.

 < The parameter objects destroy right after the call.
 If you use the top circle like above, every consult of the top circle might result in executing the diamond again.
-To persist the information contained in the argument, without having to call the procedure again, you might do a State Copy.
+To persist the information contained in the argument, without having to call the command again, you might do a State Copy.
 Another way of using output parameters is to give the execution a reference to an external symbol.
-Anyway: if you want return information to persist after the call, it has to be stored in external symbol: store the returned state to an object that the caller contains, or pass a reference to the caller’s object to the called procedure >
+Anyway: if you want return information to persist after the call, it has to be stored in external symbol: store the returned state to an object that the caller contains, or pass a reference to the caller’s object to the called command >

-< That’s true what I just said, but there’s nothing wrong with linking directly to the parameter and executing the procedure on each consult.
+< That’s true what I just said, but there’s nothing wrong with linking directly to the parameter and executing the command on each consult.
 There’s nothing wrong with that.
-The link might be something like consulting a property procedure in VB, a Get, which returns a reference to an object.
-Every time you consult the property, the procedure is launched again.
+The link might be something like consulting a property command in VB, a Get, which returns a reference to an object.
+Every time you consult the property, the command is launched again.
 That’s normal. >

 < Might denote that the notation above is not an output situation.
 It’s an implicit call situation >